Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • tubectomy (complete removal).

-Recovery after removal of the uterus: principles of rehabilitation therapy
+Recovery after hysterectomy: principles of rehabilitation therapy

-After the operation, daily hygiene is required, at the end of the day you need to wash yourself with weak herbal decoctions.
+After the operation, daily hygiene is required; at the end of the day you need to wash yourself with weak herbal decoctions

-Rehabilitation after removal of the uterus includes:
+Rehabilitation after hysterectomy includes:

 vseoperacii.com

-Postoperative period after removal of the uterus
+Postoperative period after hysterectomy

-The essence of the problem
+The essence of the emerging problem

 • heavy and prolonged uterine bleeding;